TAUSBV/dqf-api/v3/README.md

 For testing/debugging purposes, we have enabled an encrypt endpoint which is accessible through [POST /v3/encrypt](http://dqf-api.ta-us.net/v3/encrypt).
 No authentication is required.
 The body parameters are:
 * **email:** The user's email as plain text
 * **password:** The user's password as plain text
 * **key:** The encryption key

-With a successful request you should get back your encrypted and Base64 encoded credentials.
+With a successful request, you should get back your encrypted and Base64 encoded credentials.

-**NOTE:** The _encrypt_ endpoint is not available in production and should not be used as part of your final implementation.
+**NOTE:** The _encrypt_ endpoint is **not** available in production and should not be used as part of your final implementation.

 ## Response Content Type
 All the responses are in Json format.
 You should explicitly handle the status of the response in order to retrieve additional information.
 For example, in .NET you can catch a WebException for a BadRequest and parse the content to see what went wrong: